Policy Change Toolkit

 - The Governor can convene "special sessions" for a 30-day period.

 The Washington State Legislature website is a central hub with information about state legislators, current legislation, committee meetings, the law-making process, and much more.
-Check out the Agendas, Schedules, Calendars page and the Session Cutoff Calendar for key meetings and deadlines as bills and budgets move through the legislative process.
+Check out the Session page for deadlines for measures to advance through the process, committee meetings, and more.

 Understanding the Process